vanish1802/Placement-Predictor-using-Perceptron/README.md

 ---

 ## **Results**
-- The Perceptron model achieved an accuracy of **X%** (replace with actual accuracy) on the test set.
+- The Perceptron model achieved an accuracy of **93%** (replace with actual accuracy) on the test set.
 - Decision boundaries were visualized to interpret how features influence placement predictions.

 ---